This text is translated into Russian by google automatic human level neural machine.

 Vladivostok is gaining popularity among cinematographers in North and South-East Asia as a place for field surveys.
 Experts do not exclude the creation here in the near future of a powerful regional center for film production.
 The laws on the "Free Port" and TORs can stimulate this process

-On the pier of the sea ferry crossing, against the backdrop of the ships a young pretty Chinese woman is sitting and fishing.
-She is not alone - around her there are a group of happy young people and girls.
-Judging by the look, they are all students.
-The time of the year is something near the beginning of spring ...
+On the pier of the sea ferry crossing, against the background of ships, a pretty young Chinese woman sits and catches fish.
+She is not alone - around her is a group of cheerful young men and women.
+Judging by their appearance, they are all students.
+The time of year is something around the beginning of spring ...

-"Vladivostok will be featured in our film as an abstract European city without a name.
-According to the script, this city is described in the novel of close friend Julie as one of the places of her travels around the world.
-And Julie, in turn, reading the novel, is building her romantic route through his pages.
-Of course, it will be indicated in the credits that the shooting was also carried out in Vladivostok, "explained in an interview with the correspondent.
-"ER" is the producer of the film, Ms Joe Jou.
+“Vladivostok will appear in our film as an abstract European city without a name.
+According to the script, this city is described in the novel by Julie's close friend as one of the places of her travels around the world.
+And Julie, in turn, reading the novel, builds her romantic route through its pages.
+Of course, the credits will indicate that the shooting was carried out, including in Vladivostok, "- explained in an interview with the correspondent.
+"ER" is the producer of the film, Mrs. Joe Jow.

-It must be said, Vladivostok “as a kind of European city” in the last ten or twelve years is very popular as a place for filming with cinematographers from the countries of South-East Asia.
-So in 2013, the film “The Seventh Code” by Japanese director Kiyoshi Kurosawa was completely shot here
+I must say that Vladivostok "as a kind of European city" in the last ten to twelve years has been very popular as a location for filming with filmmakers from South-East Asia.
+So in 2013, the film "The Seventh Code" by Japanese director Kiyoshi Kurosawa was completely filmed here.

-In Soviet times, Vladivostok also managed to grab a modest but very prestigious piece of cinematic glory.
-So, in 1967-68gg.
-The shooting of the historical adventure film “The Password is Not Needed” took place here in the eponymous novel by Julian Semyonov about the youth of intelligence officer Masksim Isayev, the future Stirlitz (directed by Boris Grigoriev).
-AT
+During Soviet times, Vladivostok also managed to grab a modest but highly prestigious slice of cinematic fame.
+So, in 1967-68. here took place the shooting of the historical adventure film "No password needed" based on the novel of the same name by Yulian Semenov about the youth of the intelligence officer Maskim Isaev, the future Stirlitz (director Boris Grigoriev).
+IN

-All this speaks in favor of the fact that Vladivostok, in the future, could become one of the centers of film production in Northeast and Southeast Asia.
-At least both foreign and Russian filmmakers who come here for the Pacific Meridian annual regional film festival celebrate the city’s excellent “location” (picturesque landscape) and the optimum degree of sun lighting required for filming.
-So, Alexander Andryushchenko - director and producer of the film “Partner” (adventure comedy with Sergei Garmash in the lead role, which was also shot in Vladivostok last August) - said at one of the press conferences: “We came here for the first time in April and immediately fell in love with this city - there is a very pleasant energy here.
-The idea to make a film in Vladivostok was born because we want to expand the territory of a large Russian cinema, and shoot not only about Moscow and St. Petersburg.
-In my opinion, Vladivostok is one of the most underestimated cities by filmmakers. ”
+All this speaks in favor of the fact that Vladivostok, in the future, could become one of the centers of film production in North-East and South-East Asia.
+At least both foreign and Russian filmmakers who come here for the annual Pacific Meridian Regional Film Festival celebrate the city's excellent location and the optimal amount of sunlight required for filming.
+Thus, Alexander Andryushchenko, director and producer of the film "Partner" (an adventure comedy with Sergei Garmash in the title role, which was also filmed in Vladivostok in August last year), remarked at one of the press conferences: "We came here for the first time in April and immediately fell in love with this city - there is a very pleasant energy here.
+The idea to make a film in Vladivostok was born because we want to expand the territory of big Russian cinema, and shoot not only about Moscow and St. Petersburg.
+In my opinion, Vladivostok is one of the cities most underestimated by filmmakers. "

-Against the background of such assessments and increasing attention from the film industry in the city, the associated infrastructure is being created.
-Today, there are more than ten legal entities that call themselves film companies and specialize in the production of film production of various genres.
-And recently, in the regional center, an independent structure, called the Film Commission of Vladivostok, began to work closely with the administrations of the city and region.
+Against the background of such assessments and the increasing attention from the film industry, an accompanying infrastructure is being created in the city.
+Today, there are more than ten legal entities that call themselves film companies and specialize in the production of film products of various genres.
+And recently, an independent structure called the Vladivostok Film Commission began working in the regional center in close cooperation with the administrations of the city and the region.

-It should be noted that a year before the APEC-2012 summit, at the end of 2011, the penultimate governor of Primorye and a large Far Eastern businessman Sergey Darkin did not rule out the possibility of building a film studio on the island of Vladivostok, which is administratively within the borders of Vladivostok, in the near future.
-And the wife of the ex-governor, actress of the Primorsky Territory Academic Theater named after M. Gorky Larissa Belobrova even pointed out that the project already has specific investors, including foreign ones.
+It should be noted that a year before the APEC-2012 summit, at the end of 2011, the penultimate governor of Primorye and a large Far Eastern businessman Sergei Darkin did not rule out the possibility of building a film studio on Russky Island, which is administratively within the borders of Vladivostok, in the near future.
+And the wife of the ex-governor, actress of the Primorsky Regional Academic Theater named after M. Gorky, Larisa Belobrova, even pointed out that the project already has specific investors, including foreign ones.

-The theme of the construction of a film studio in Vladivostok (or Primorye) is again updated against the backdrop of tax and customs preferences envisaged by the laws "On the Free Port of Vladivostok" and "Territories of Advanced Social and Economic Development" (TOR) that came into force.
-According to Alexei Kazakov, director of the information policy department of the Primorsky Territory: "Cinematography in Primorye can be developed in the form of public-private partnership.
-For example, within the framework of TOP Russian Island, which provides, including technical and innovative and scientific and educational specialization.
+The topic of building a film studio in Vladivostok (or in Primorye) is being updated again against the background of tax and customs preferences provided for by the laws “On the Free Port of Vladivostok” and “Territories of Advanced Social and Economic Development” (TOR) that have come into force.
+According to the Director of the Department of Information Policy of the Primorsky Territory Alexei Kazakov: “Cinematography in Primorye can develop in the form of public-private partnership.
+For example, within the framework of the ASEZ "Russky Island", which provides, inter alia, technical-innovation and scientific-educational specialization. "